MicrosoftDocs/visualstudio-docs/docs/ai/overview.md

 ## Samples

 Browse samples in the [Samples repository](https://github.com/Microsoft/samples-for-ai) and the [Machine Learning gallery](https://gallery.cortanaintelligence.com/projects).

+## Next steps

+To learn even more about Visual Studio Tools for AI, including system requirements and support options, see the [About Visual Studio Tools for AI](about-ai-tools.md) page.

 ## See also
 [Visual Studio extensibility](/visualstudio/extensibility/?view=vs-2017)